-Calcium carbonate is a odourless chemical compound.
-It is water insoluble source of calcium.
-It is mainly found in rocks and is carbonic salt of calcium.
+Calcium carbonate is an odourless chemical compound.
+It is a water-insoluble source of calcium.
+It is mainly found in rocks and is the carbonic salt of calcium.

 Table of Contents

 Preparation of Calcium Carbonate CaCO3

 Calcium carbonate is primarily mined and processed from diverse natural mineral sources.
 It can also be made chemically by combining quicklime (calcium oxide, CaO) with water to produce calcium hydroxide (Ca(OH)2), which is then treated with carbon dioxide to form the calcium carbonate salt.